Basic web analytics: Four important questions

 Where can you get web analytics that meet your needs?

 You have to find the appropriate tool to help you analyze these metrics.
 The most popular option is Google Analytics, which is a free tool that allows you to see analytics and examine reports.
-Other free alternatives may include host-provided software from your web host and Piwik.
 If you want more specific and in-depth reports, you can choose a fee-based package or explore options from a marketing or IT consultant.